đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 And they're voting that way, these wealthy elites in their penthouses, on behalf of the people who they revile.

-And let me give you some examples here with Cuba, because these same celebrities that I'm about to go through, and politicians who praise Cuba, by the way, that same health care that he was just discussing there that his father went through, Michael Moore referred to as better than American health care.
+And let me give you some examples here with Cuba, because these same celebrities that I'm about to go through and politicians who praise Cuba, by the way, that same healthcare that he was just discussing there that his father went through, Michael Moore referred to as better than American healthcare.

-Even if you're a supporter of Castro, which is uh the only kind of Cuban citizen who gets any type of health care, by the way.
+Even if you're a supporter of Castro, which is the only kind of Cuban citizen who gets any type of healthcare, by the way, I don't know if you know that.

-They once they control all facets of your life, they can control who has access to what.
+Once they control all facets of your life, they can control who has access to what.

 These people here in the United States who say, no, no, no, not that kind of communist.

-No one said you're oh, you're trying to create a boogeyman like Cuba or like USSR or like China.
+No one said you're, oh, you're trying to create a boogeyman like Cuba or like USSR or like China.

 These are all examples that the left, even today's left, pointed to as success stories.